giorginolab/vmd_plumed/doc/INSTALL.md

 Non-root installation
 ---------------------

-If you cannot make a proper installation, you might have some success with the following, unsupported, trick:
+If you cannot make a proper installation, you might have some success with the following trick:

 1. Unzip the _vmd_plumed_ distribution anywhere in your system